 - Includes options for using CBD to counteract THC

 - Easy tips and tricks for calming you down

 Recently a member of my Well With Cannabis Community asked: “how do you help someone who is uncomfortably high?”

 If you’ve used cannabis before, you’ve likely had the experience of getting too high.

 But, on the other hand, if you’ve never tried edibles and are curious, getting too high might be something that you’re afraid of.

-Symptoms may include extreme anxiety, paranoia, rapid heart rate, and more.
+Symptoms may include extreme anxiety, paranoia, and rapid heart rate.

-Getting too high can be an unpleasant feeling, but luckily, you can do a few things to help bring down the high and calm you down in the process.
+Getting too high can be unpleasant, but luckily, you can do a few things to help bring down the high and calm you down in the process.
 Read on to learn more.

 Use CBD to Counteract THC